4700 EURO PER PERSON

 How does one get to SANTANDER?

-How does one get from OVIEDO to Madrid?
+How does one get from SANTIAGO DE COMPOSTELA to MADRID?

-Most people fly from Oviedo to Madrid.
+Most people fly from Santiago de Compostela to Madrid.
 Check with your travel agent and purchase your return ticket before arriving in Spain.
 You can take a bus or train to Madrid: www.renfe.es or www.alsa.es.

 What kind of equipment should I pack?